Code-Institute-Submissions/Aussie-adventures-MS2/README.md

 + Each section details relevant information required to convince users to choose Australia for next holiday.
 The full navigation menu shrinks down to a small menu with a hamburger dropdown menu when on smaller devices- phones and ipad.
 + In the "Home" page the user receives some details about Aussie Adventures team, general info about Australia.
 + The "Activities" link will take the user to a google map above of it he can make interactive selections.The users can find camping, beaches, restaurants, museums, surfing, parks and diving by clicking at the categories.
-+ The application also allows the users to get detailed information (name, address, contact number, rating and a link to external websites) of the chosen establishment by clicking at the marker.
++ The application also allows the users to get detailed information (name, address, contact number, rating website name and price level) of the chosen establishment by clicking at the marker.The price level of the place (if it's defined) ,is on a scale of 0 to 4.
+Price levels are interpreted as follows:
+* 0: Free
+* 1: Inexpensive
+* 2: Moderate
+* 3: Expensive
+* 4: Very Expensive

 + As well as that, the website gives the users information about Australia by clicking ....
 + The menu at the top of the page and footer are consistent in design and responsiveness.
-+ The "Contact" link leads to a FAQ section that gives the users neccesarry information of travelling in Australia by clicking on each question and above a contact form.
++ The "Contact" link leads to a FAQ section that gives the users general information of travelling in Australia by clicking on each question and.... above a contact form.
-+ Every page contains a footer with the social icons.
++ Every page contains a footer image of Sydney city outline skyline with the social icons.

+The map will also show the Users current location once they allow it.